MichaelCurrin/open-air/README.md

 - Add sort to tables.
 - Add filter to tables.
 Such as by pin type or location or value range.
 - Freeze top row of table.
+- Fix navbar to the top of the screen.

 ## License